Home

 StarPatch Setup and Use

-StarPatch allows you to update your Autostar 497/497EP or Autostar II handset with new features (patches) along with the latest software from Meade.
+StarPatch allows you to update your Autostar 497/497EP, Audiostar or Autostar II handset with new features (patches) along with the latest software from Meade.
+The GPS Setup patch is not available for Autostar II.
 The Autostar has one serial port which allows it to be connected to a PC for software updates.
 Follow these steps to update your Autostar:

 2. Once StarPatch is installed on your PC you can click on the Windows "Start" button, go to the "Programs" menu and select "StarPatch".